 - (i) determination of the minimum and maximum theoretical aid intensity for each eligible transition region.
-The minimum level of support is determined by the average per capita aid intensity per Member State [before [two third] regional safety net and urban population bonus] allocated to the more developed regions of that Member State.
-The maximum level of support refers to a theoretical region with a GDP per head of 75% of the EU27 average and is calculated using the method defined in paragraph 30(i) and (ii) above.
-Of the amount obtained by this method, [X% to 75%] is taken into account. - (ii) calculation of initial regional allocations, taking into account regional GDP per capita through a linear interpolation of the region's relative wealth compared to EU-27;
+The minimum level of support is determined by the average per capita aid intensity per Member State before [63%] regional safety net allocated to the more developed regions of that Member State.
+The maximum level of support refers to a theoretical region with a GDP per head of 75% of the EU27 average and is calculated using the method defined in paragraph 31(i) and (ii) above.
+Of the amount obtained by this method, [64%] is taken into account. - (ii) calculation of initial regional allocations, taking into account regional GDP per capita through a linear interpolation of the region's relative wealth compared to EU-27;